Who is really behind A Glittery March for Consent?

-The woman who has become the public face of "A Glittery March for Consent", which aims to raise awareness of issues of consent, sexual harassment and assault, says a major British news agency "founded" the march, and is helping to organise it.
+The woman who has become the public face of "A Glittery March for Consent", which aims to raise awareness of issues of consent, sexual harassment and assault, has said a major British news agency "founded" the march, and is helping to organise it.

 The agency, Caters, confirmed it will shoot video and still footage of the march in Auckland tomorrow.
 It is likely to sell images on to international media outlets.
 Stories and images from the agency regularly appear in British tabloids, as well as outlets such as the Telegraph and the Guardian.